TheChipMaker/85-SevenSeg-Driver/README.md

 This project implements a **7-segment display driver** in VHDL that takes a 4-bit binary input (0–9) and generates the corresponding active-high segment outputs (`a–g`).
 The design is purely **combinational** and verified using ModelSim.

+This project is synthesizable and suitable for Synopsys tools, and simulation is done using ModelSim.

 ## Inputs and Outputs
 | Signal | Direction | Description |
 |--------|-----------|-------------|